wp-plugins/flash-gallery/readme.txt

 == Upgrade Notice ==

 = 1.3 =
 Half the size, twice the speed.
+Sleeps when unused.
 Auto detect thumb size, safe fall back for flashless visitors.
 Lots of new options.

 == Installation ==